naparuba/tanuki-www/content/pages/docs/internals/consensus.md

 as a replay of old logs.
 This allows Raft to capture the FSM state at a point in time, and then remove all the logs that were used to reach that state.
 This is performed automatically without user intervention, and prevents unbounded disk usage as well as minimizing time spent replaying logs.
-One of the advantages of using LMDB is that it allows Consul to continue accepting new transactions even while old state is being snapshotted, preventing any availability issues.
+One of the advantages of using LMDB is that it allows XXX to continue accepting new transactions even while old state is being snapshotted, preventing any availability issues.